gvwilson/fiction/santas/index.md

 and a rubberized floor.
-Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number stenciled on it.
+Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic legend like "Aux.
+Battery" stenciled on it.
 "One eighty one," the elf told Finner.
 He fumbled with the door's handle for a moment before figuring out that he needed to turn it clockwise,